0day-ci/linux/Documentation/bpf/bpf_devel_QA.rst

 Q: Verifier changes and test cases
 ----------------------------------
-Q: I made a BPF verifier change, do I need to add test cases for BPF kernel selftests_?
+Q: I made a BPF verifier change, do I need to add test cases for BPF kernel selftests?

-A: If the patch has changes to the behavior of the verifier, then yes, it is absolutely necessary to add test cases to the BPF kernel selftests_ suite.
+A: If the patch has changes to the behavior of the verifier, then yes, it is absolutely necessary to add test cases to the BPF kernel selftests suite.
 If they are not present and we think they are needed, then we might ask for them before accepting any changes.

 In particular, test_verifier.c is tracking a high number of BPF test